Undisclosed64/Undisclosed64/README.md

 I am a full-stack web developer.
 ----------------------------

-I am skilled in front-end technologies like Javascript,React-JS,CSS3 and backend technologies such as NodeJS, MongoDB and Express.
+I am skilled in front-end technologies like Javascript,React-JS,CSS3 and backend technologies such as NodeJS, MongoDB and Express etc.

 ## Some things about me: